spatialnetworkslab/vue-gg/docs/marks/multi-line.md

 ---
-title: Area Mark
+title: Multi-line Mark
 ---
-# Area Mark
+# Multi-line Mark

-The `vgg-area` mark is used to plot filled areas.
-This is useful to visualize change over time.
-It can either be used by itself or in a 'stacked' configuration.
+The `vgg-multi-line` mark is used to plot line elements that consist of multiple line segments.
+This is in contrast to the Line Mark, which consists of only a single line segment.

 <div style="display: flex;
 	justify-content: space-around;